jifola/Scroll-And-Load-For-Elementor/README.md

 ## Scroll And Load widget

-- Locate the "Scroll And Load" widget in the widget panel, under category "Scroll And Load".
+- Locate the "Scroll And Load" widget in the widget panel, under category "Scroll And Load", and place it anywhere on the page.

 ## Apply Type